Update: Dark & Lovely Hair Relaxer Class Action Lawsuit Filed in Illinois

 The researchers found that overall, women who used permanent hair dye regularly (every 5 to 6 weeks) were 9% more likely to develop breast cancer compared to women who didn’t use the products.

 The biggest surprise gleaned from the study was the difference between black women and white women.
 While white women saw an 8% increased risk, routine coloring with permanent dye was linked to a 60% higher risk for breast cancer among black women.

 How Common is Hair Relaxer Use?

-Hair relaxer and hair dye use is common among women in the U.S. and Europe, with more than 50% reporting ever using the products.
-In the Sister Study cited above, a higher breast cancer incidence was observed among adolescent and adult use of hair products, and a higher ovarian cancer incidence associated with adult use of straighteners.
+Hair relaxers and hair dye use are common among women in the U.S. and Europe, with more than 50% reporting ever using the products.
+In the Sister Study cited above, a higher breast cancer incidence was observed among adolescent and adult use of hair products, and a higher ovarian cancer incidence was associated with adult use of straighteners.

 How Long Do You Leave Dark & Lovely In?

 The Dark & Lovely packaging instructs users to leave the product on their hair for 5 minutes.
 You should then rinse thoroughly and proceed with shampooing your hair.
 You must shampoo and rinse thoroughly at least twice to eliminate all traces of the relaxer mixture.